-One of my personal hates is prompts that suddenly appear and make a simple action into a head scratching moment.
+One of my personal hates is prompts that suddenly appear and turn a simple action into a head scratching moment.
 In my job, I get the opportunity to look at many bespoke software systems that other bespoke software companies have created and I always cringe when I see the prompt overload.
 The prompt overload is a great indication to the general quality level of the bespoke software system and its user interface.

 I am not against the concept of a prompt, if it is used in the correct situations it can make you think before you commit an action.
 However, if that prompt is overused then it loses all its potential usefulness and the person using the bespoke software will simply ignore the prompt and continue.
 If the action is so important that a prompt must be shown, bespoke developers must ensure that the prompt message is not misleading or confusing.
 I have seen prompt messages that contain double negatives or a prompt message that ask multiple questions each with different answers.